 After months and months of waiting, delays and boring paperwork, Joe and I are finally in our new flat.
-We are still ages away from being fully ‘moved in’ as such.
-With unpacking to complete, furniture to buy and a healthy bit of up-cycling and DIY to be done!
+We have lots to do.
+We have to unpack, buy furniture and there’s a lot of up-cycling and DIY to be done!

-Joe is quite accident prone, he has had many near misses on ladders, including propping one on an un secured door and it falling forward, luckily the door didn’t fall fully open, so he didn’t get hurt.
-But we are never far from injury, a friend’s son accidentally dropped garden secateurs which went through his trainer and foot.
-I’ve also known people have much more serious accidents, like falling through a glass roof and severing the tendons in their arm, so it’s good to know you can turn to services like Slaterandgordon.co.uk/personal-injury for piece of mind.
+I’ve heard stories of people accidentally dropping garden secateurs on his foot.
+Or much more serious accidents, like falling through a glass roof and severing the tendons in their arm.
+It’s good to know you can turn to services like Slaterandgordon.co.uk/personal-injury for piece of mind.
 But let’s face it, we want to avoid injury at all costs, so here are some safety tips to avoid #DIYDisasters from happening to you.

 Think about the task you are under taking and how you can protect yourself from injury.
 Could wearing gloves stop you from getting a splinter?
 Or do you need goggles to stop things from getting your eyes?